 Active service persons must consult with the Education Services Officer (ESO) on his or her military facility before submitting an application for VA benefits.
-Veterans should contact the VA certifying official for detailed information.
-Raleigh’s on-site certifying VA counselor is Tashia Alexander and she can be reached at firstname.lastname@example.org.
+Veterans should contact the VA certifying official.
+Contact our office for more information.

 Beginning each October, the Department of Defense will outline the allotted amount of tuition assistance granted to each branch of the military.
 Please refer to your branch education center for guidance.
 Tuition assistance does not cover the cost of text books.

 First you must set up a GoArmyEd account with the Army Education Center.
 Thru this site, any Army active duty student wanting to use tuition assistance must submit their application and register for classes.

 Students may take three classes per 8-week term.
 There may be a required number of classes based on Veteran’s Benefits or Financial Aid.

 Yes.
 Students are allowed to take two courses per semester and a student may take two online courses in the summer.